 It signed on with a power of 250 watts on 1,420 KC on June 6th, 1940.
 Soon thereafter, it changed frequency to 1,450 KC as a part of the AM band shift brought about by NARBA.

 Over the years, the station went through several ownership changes.
-The first major technical change came in 1961, when the station transmitter site moved to it’s current location, then called Van Wagoner Road, now Tucker Drive.
-The station increased power to 1,000 Watts and installed a direction antenna for daytime use.
-It is one of those rare night time non-directional, day time directional stations.
+The first major technical change came in 1961, when the station transmitter site moved to its current location, then called Van Wagoner Road, now Tucker Drive.
+The station increased power to 1,000 Watts and installed a directional antenna for daytime use.
+It is one of those rare nighttime non-directional, daytime directional stations.

 The directional antenna consists of two towers; tower one is 180 degrees tall (103.4 Meters or 340 feet) with 35 degrees of top loading.
-That is used for both the day and night time array.
+That is used for both the day and nighttime array.
 Tower two is 85 degrees tall (48.8 Meters or 160 feet) and is used only for the daytime array.
 This pushes the major lobe of radiation towards the north.
-I don’t know the reasoning behind that, but somebody spend a good amount of money to make it so.
+I don’t know the reasoning behind that, but somebody spends a good amount of money to make it so.

-Here is a air check from the early 1980’s.
+Here is an air check from the early 1980s.
 Weather on that day was “Sunny, cloudy, whatever… take your pick.”